-Appendix 2 Board of Regents Design Development Submittal Package Requirements
+Appendix 2 Design Development Submittal Package Requirements

-The following describes the submittal package requirements for Components requesting Design Development ("DD") phase approval from the Board.
-This is only the information required to present the project to the Board for approval and does not address contractual requirements to complete DD phase services in order to proceed to the Construction Documents phase.
+The following describes the submittal package requirements for Components requesting Design Development ("DD") phase approval from the Board or the Chancellor.
+This is only the information required to present the project to the Board or the Chancellor for approval and does not address contractual requirements to complete DD phase services in order to proceed to the Construction Documents phase.

-The DD Submittal Package, or "Binder", shall be prepared simply and economically, providing a straight-forward and concise description of the proposed project(s).
+The DD Submittal, shall be prepared simply and economically, providing a straight-forward and concise description of the proposed project(s).
 Emphasis shall be on quality, completeness, clarity of contents, and addressing the following requirements.
 The binder should be written with the layperson in mind and should avoid overly technical and esoteric narratives and industry standard abbreviations.
 The entire document should also read as written through a single source and not separate professional consultants engaged in a project.

 All DD Submittal packages shall be in the form of identical three (3) ring Binder(s) in the quantity as directed by the Office.
+The submittal shall be in an $8.5" \times 11"$ format with any larger images placed on $11" \times 17"$ pages with Z-folds to fit within the $8.5" \times 11"$ format.
 An electronic copy of the Binder is also required.
 Separate each of the following nine (9) items by use of a tabbed divider sheet for ready reference.